cla-assistant/cla-assistant/CONTRIBUTING.md

 There are three important things to know:

 1. You must be aware of the Apache License (which describes contributions) and **agree to the Contributors License Agreement**.
 This is common practice in all major Open Source projects.
- For company contributers special rules apply.
+ For company contributors special rules apply.
 See the respective section below for details.
 2. There are **several requirements regarding code style, quality, and product standards** which need to be met (we also have to follow them).
 The respective section below gives more details on the coding guidelines.
 3.  **Not all proposed contributions can be accepted**.
 Some features may e.g. just fit a third-party add-on better.
 The code must fit the overall direction of CLA Assistant and really improve it.
 The more effort you invest, the better you should clarify in advance whether the contribution fits: the best way would be to just open an issue to discuss the feature you plan to implement (make it clear you intend to contribute).